javaserializationjacksondeserializationtreemap

 Deserializing using the Map interface

-When you don't use a specific implementation but an interface when deserializing Maps, the default implementation used by Jackson is a HashMap.
-This is because an interface is not a concrete class, while Jackson needs an actual Map implementation to deserialize the Json values somewhere.
+When deserializing a Map, the default implementation used by Jackson is a HashMap, if no actual implementation is specified.
+This is because an interface is not a concrete class, and Jackson needs an actual Map implementation to know how to store the deserialized values.
 This is what was happening to you, judging from the initial problem described in the comments:

 I originally had this deserializing to a field which was Map<String, String> but when I checked if it was a TreeMap using mappings instanceof TreeMap it returned false.
 It returned true when I did mappings instanceof HashMap.